 Remploy, through the Access to Work scheme, help people whose health or disability is affecting their ability to work or to start a new job.
 They have supported over 100,000 people since 2010.
 This is a separate scheme called the Access to work mental health support service.

-Blue Light Programme from Mind has information for staff, volunteers and employers in the emergency services to help you and your colleagues to cope during the pandemic and beyond.
-You can find resources for each branch of the emergency services on the Mental Health at Work website.
+Blue Light Together from Mind has information for staff, volunteers and employers in the emergency services to help you and your colleagues to cope.
+You can find a range of topics, self-help guides and resources.

 Returning to work after experiencing mental health problems can feel overwhelming.
 You may be worrying about how you will cope and how your colleagues will behave towards you.
 Mind has produced some tips to help you prepare and produced a tool called the Wellness Action Plan which can help you to work with your manager to support your wellbeing at work.
 Mind also have a Working from home: Wellness Action Plan for anyone working from home or remotely.